pubnub/unity/README.md

 ### Important changes from previous version
 * 3.7.5
  * Windows Store Universal 10 store.
+ * Changed the JSON lib to use: https://github.com/MarkerMetro/MarkerMetro.Unity.JsonFx, as it is compatible with Windows store.
+ * Used BouncyCastle(http://www.bouncycastle.org/csharp/) fo crypto.
 * 3.7.4
  * Added a debug symbol `PUBNUB_PS_V2_RESPONSE` to enable v4 subscribe response.
 * 3.7.3